-- Pupils in years 7, 8 & 9 are required to hand in their mobile phone or other smart device on arrival at School and place them into the respective form mobile phone box.
-Phones are returned to the pupils at the end of the School day; - Pupils in years 10 & 11 are required to hand in their mobile phone or other smart device during morning registration.
-Phones are returned to them at the end of the School day; - Year 7-11 pupils are required to seek permission from their Form Tutor or the Pastoral Support Officer if they wish to use their mobile phone during the School day.
+- Pupils in years 5-11 are required to hand in their mobile phone or other smart device on arrival at School and place them into the respective form mobile phone box.
+Phones are returned to the pupils at the end of the School day; - Year 7-11 pupils are required to seek permission from their Form Tutor or the Pastoral Support Officer if they wish to use their mobile phone during the School day.
 This should only occur infrequently in the knowledge and understanding that if pupils need to contact parents as an emergency during the School day, this can be done via the Pastoral Support Officer's phone and thus does not require the pupils having access to their personal phones and/or smart watches; - Members of the Sixth Form are required to restrict their use of mobiles phones to the Sixth form area on the 4th floor ONLY; - This means that phones and/or smart watches are not allowed to be visible in lessons, assemblies or whilst transiting around the School (the exception to this is if the teacher has given pupils permission to use the mobile phones in lessons); - Mobile phones and/or smart watches can be confiscated by a member of staff, and the device can be searched by a member of the Senior Leadership Team following permission from the Head, if there is reason to believe that there may be evidence of harmful or inappropriate use on the device; - Mobile phones must be switched off during School lessons or any other formal School activities; - Any pupil who brings a mobile phone or personal device into School is agreeing that they are responsible for its safety.
 The School will not take responsibility for personal devices that have been lost, stolen, or damaged; - Images or files should not be sent between mobile phones in School, and - Smart watches are not permitted to be worn in school.
 They should be handed in along with other mobile devices each day.